-It is the policy of the Houston-Galveston Area Council to take steps to facilitate meaningful access to its programs and activities by individuals with limited English proficiency, and to ensure that no person is excluded from participation, denied access to benefits, or is otherwise subjected to discrimination in any of the agency's programs or activities on the grounds of their race, color, or national origin.
+In accordance with Title VI of the Civil Rights Act of 1964, it is the policy of the Houston-Galveston Area Council to facilitate meaningful access to its programs and activities by individuals with limited English proficiency, and to ensure that no person is excluded from participation, denied access to benefits, or is otherwise subjected to discrimination in any of the agency's programs or activities on the grounds of their race, color, or national origin.

-H-GAC has developed this Language Access Plan (LAP) to identify approaches for staff and consultants to provide language assistance to stakeholders with limited English proficiency who seek access to the agency's programs, activities, and services.
-The Plan assesses the need for language assistance and identifies ways in which assistance may be provided.
+H-GAC has developed this Language Access Plan (LAP) to identify approaches for providing language assistance to stakeholders with limited English proficiency who seek access to the agency's programs, and activities.
+The Plan assesses the need for language assistance and identifies ways in which this assistance may be provided.
 The Plan also indicates a process for notifying stakeholders with LEP of the availability of free language assistance, and defines a framework for updating the Plan document to ensure continuous quality improvement.